For Friends Planning a Surprise Baby Shower

 You should talk to her, ask her questions about what she wants and does not want at the shower.
 It might be an idea to mention to her about the kind of games you would be playing as well just to make sure she feels comfortable at her own shower.
 So, especially since she is pregnant, no matter how well you know her you have to talk about food.
 She is likely to have certain foods she can’t be around and others she can’t get enough of.
 This is all about her so ask what she wants, cake or cupcakes, what kind of cake, what she wants on the cake, what theme if any, and everything else.
 There may be certain things she wants it to be up to you but knowing what she wants will be helpful.

-Although the party isn’t a surprise, the gifts are, so still do the registry through either parents.
+Although the party isn’t a surprise, the gifts are, so still do the registry through either parent.
 You can let her tell you what she needs the most or to have the gifts be more of a surprise you can ask him.
-Make sure that if there are any duplicates that they are only the things you always need more of like diapers, bibs, towels, and clothes in all sizes because baby grow very fast!
+Make sure that if there are any duplicates that they are only the things you always need more of like diapers, bibs, towels, and clothes in all sizes because baby grows very fast!
 You are still going to want to send out the invites early typically 4 weeks prior.
-Also the task assignments and checklist still apply.
+Also, the task assignments and checklist still apply.
 You don’t want to miss anything.

 A MUST DO with invitations is to clearly state that it is a surprise so that nobody talks to the mom-to-be about it!